diego0020/lab_vision/lab3_hybrid/readme.md

 - Pictures of places you have visited (preferably in Colombia)
 - Use your creativity

 Notice that you will have to align the images to increase the effect.
 To do this you may use image edition software like gimp or photoshop.
+You are free to do any additional processing that you want in order to increase the effect.

 Finally, upload to the repository